MyEtherWallet/knowledge-base-v3/example/content/Sending ETH/Adding-new-token-sending-custom-tokens-checking-balance.md

 /*
-Title: Adding a new token / sending custom tokens / checking balance of tokens / seeing custom token / ERC-20
+Title: Adding/Sending/Viewing of New/Custom Tokens/ERC-20
 Sort: 2
 */

+Adding a new token / sending custom tokens / checking balance of tokens / seeing custom token / ERC-20

 ### If you are not seeing your shiny new token from that token sale in your wallet, you simply need to add it to your interface.